Queensland Conveyancing FAQ

 The data reveals Main Beach leads the city, with a median unit price of $1.73m following a $880,000 rise over the past decade.
 Burleigh Heads and Palm Beach round out the top three, where median unit prices have climbed by $760,000 and $740,000 respectively.
 Is the Gold Coast the Miami of Australia?
 It certainly feels this way!

-More info here: https://www.realestate.com.au/news/gold-coast-units-now-more-expensive-than-sydneys/
+More info here: this realestate.com.au article

 Prefer to watch?
-Click here.
+Watch the video answer

 In Queensland, what most people still call stamp duty is technically called transfer duty.